BarbeRousseLibre/hermessenger/docs/ABOUT-FILES.md

 # Other

 - .gitkeep - If you don't know what is it: A trick to force git to add empty directory that needs to be here to allow Hermessenger to works.
-If you do not commit anything to this project or will not forks it, this is safe to removes, but useless.
+If you do not commit anything to this project or will not forks it, this is safe to removes, but useless to do so, just keeping them won’t be an issue anyway.

 - composer.* - Files used by composer and interacting with ' vendor/ ' class's directory.